Syosset library evacuated after bomb threat

 A Syosset library event was interrupted by an anonymous bomb threat Tuesday, March 11, according to the office of Deputy Minority Leader Arnold Drucker.

-halfway through the event to collect expired and unwanted prescription medications from the community for safe disposal.
+The library said the threat was received via phone about halfway through the event, which aimed to collect expired and unwanted prescription medications from the community for safe disposal.

 The library evacuated its patrons following the incident.
 The event started at 5 p.m. and was supposed to end at 7:30 p.m.